CalmBit/ozo/README.md

-oxi
+ozo
 ==========

-**oxi** is a client for **oxidation**, a bittorrent server, written in Rust.
+**ozo** is a client for **oxidation**, a bittorrent server, written in Rust.
 This is an extremely basic client, that will be able to operate in two modes:

 ## Immediate
-Immediate mode retains no client state - **oxi** starts, queries the server or gives it information, returns whatever it recieves, and exits.
+Immediate mode retains no client state - **ozo** starts, queries the server or gives it information, returns whatever it receives, and exits.
 It's more used for peeking and poking, instead of being a monitoring or interactive application.

 ## Active